Illinois student pushes for service animals inside labs

 URBANA, Ill.
 (AP) — A University of Illinois student is pushing for service animals to be allowed into science labs.

-The News-Gazette reports that 54-year-old student Joey Ramp and psychology professor Justin Rhodes have twice asked the campus' Illinois Institutional Animal Care and Use Committee to approve service animals inside labs that experiment with animals.
-They were denied both times.
+Student Joey Ramp and psychology professor Justin Rhodes have twice asked the university's Illinois Institutional Animal Care and Use Committee to approve service animals inside labs that experiment with animals.
+They were denied both times, the News-Gazette reported.

-Ramp is an undergraduate biology student who uses a service dog to manage her injuries and post-traumatic stress disorder after a horse fell on her in 2006.
+Ramp, a 54-year-old undergraduate molecular and cellular biology student, is working in Rhodes' lab at the Beckman Institute for Advanced Science and Technology on the Urbana campus.
+Ramp uses a service dog to manage her injuries and post-traumatic stress disorder after a horse fell on her in 2006.

+Ramp's golden retriever, Sampson, has accompanied her in chemistry classes, wearing a lab coat, goggles and boots made for dogs.
+But labs with live animals are off-limits.

 Information from: The News-Gazette, http://www.news-gazette.com